Yves-Michel Marti: Research

-In 1996, Yves-Michel Marti co-authored the book L'Intelligence économique et concurrentielle : les yeux et les oreilles de l'entreprise which received the Best European Business Book Award from the Financial Times and Booz Allen Hamilton.
+In 1996, Yves-Michel Marti co-authored the book L'Intelligence économique et concurrentielle: les yeux et les oreilles de l'entreprise which received the Best European Business Book Award from the Financial Times and Booz Allen Hamilton.
 Business Digest review considers it as a management classic.

-In 1997 at the SCIP conference in San Diego, Mr Marti delivered the breakthrough and controversial communication What can one learn from the Intelligence System of the Roman Catholic Church?.
+In 1997, at the SCIP conference in San Diego, Marti delivered the communication What can one learn from the Intelligence System of the Roman Catholic Church?.